ivicanikolicsg/MAIAN/README.md

 ## License

-Maian is released under the [MIT License](https://opensource.org/licenses/MIT), i.e. free for private and commercial use.
+Maian is released under the [MIT License](https://opensource.org/licenses/MIT), i.e. free to use it for private and commercial purposes.